 The numbers were revealed at a forum at the Asian Development Bank (ADB) headquarters by the leader of the U.N.
 Women agency, Phumzile Mlambo-Ngcuka.

 Mlambo-Ngcuka feels very strongly about the importance of achieving equal pay for women in this world.
-She expresses her feelings saying, “We are definitely going to go on a major campaign on equal pay — this is one of the issues we are putting to heads of state, we are also putting that to private sector.”
+She expresses her feelings saying, “We are definitely going to go on a major campaign on equal pay.
+This is one of the issues we are putting to heads of state, we are also putting that to private sector.”
 She added, “The issue of equal pay is paramount because we have to win some battles in order for women to be in a position to believe that we’re making progress.”

-Gender Inequality in Asia
+Gender Inequality for Women in Asia

 The ADB and U.N.
 Women announced Tuesday that they will collaborate on a study to track the Asia Pacific region’s progress in meeting its gender equality goals under the SDGs framework which runs until 2030.
 The study will focus on SDG Goal 5 but will also include all goals and targets to improve women’s lives.